From a Language of Criticism to one of Compassion and Connection

 - So what do I want to ask of myself?
 Drop the “should thought.”
 Help my loved ones know how much I care about them in other moments throughout this year.
 It doesn’t have to be with a holiday card.

 My life without the harsh thoughts

 Above all, NVC has brought me the ability to see clear choices.
 And I make them daily based on what’s really important for me, my needs, longings, values, motivators, intentions (choose the word you like best).
 These skills give me space to think things out calmly, be flexible and creative. . . not stuck in stressful reactive modes where I don’t experience much choice.
 And now that I have these skills, I am so much more comfortable in my own head/body, relaxed in my interactions with others, driven by trust instead of fear.
 I feel confident that I can handle conflict, can even connect in it.
 No more running away or avoiding it all together.
 I wish this for everyone!

 Since moving to Haarlem in 2010, Cara has become an NVC-based coach (accredited), mediator and trainer, helping all kinds of people in different relationships learn how to change their language from criticism to compassion via self-connection, honest expression and empathic listening.
-If you’d like a taste of NVC, join Cara and Mirjam Schulpen on Sunday, 4 Feb, 13.00-16.30 during Haarlem’s Geluksroute when they give a FREE introductory NVC workshop.
-(This is part of their ongoing “Sunday NVC Sessions”).
-Cara is also giving a “Connecting Communication with Children” 9-week course, Friday mornings starting 9 Feb.
+If you’d like a taste of NVC, join Cara on Wednesday 23 May, 8.45-10.45 for the first (free) session of “Connecting Communication with Children,” a 9-week (paid) course at International School Haarlem.
 (Check out the Facebook event page.)
-Both events are within walking distance of Haarlem CS.

 Click "contact" at the top of this page to connect with me and book your free 20-min Skype call, let's talk about how I can help you.